altescy/pdpcli/README.md

 pdp apply.yml test.csv pipeline.stages.drop_columns.column=age
 ```

+### Data reader / writer

 ### Plugins

-By using plugin, you can extend PdpCLI.
-Plugin feature enables you to use your own pipe stages and commands.
+By using plugins, you can extend PdpCLI.
+The plugin feature enables you to use your own pipeline stages, data reader / writer and commands.

 #### Add a new stage